gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 ---

 title: Smart commits
-description:
+description: Use Smart commits to perform actions on Jira issues directly from Git commit messages
 taxonomy:
     category: git-integration-for-jira-cloud

 ---

-Smart commits allows your team to perform actions on Jira issues from a single commit.
+Smart commits allow your team to perform actions on Jira issues from a single commit.
 Users can enter the issue key and the desired action such as time tracking or closing an issue.

 &nbsp;